Jamesflynn1/SupplyChain/draftdocs/article00.md

 Rules-based Modelling ....

+## Objects

+- Classes

+Classes are the objects of interest within the model.
+The class can take the form of discrete or continuous variables.

+Examples:

+In a model of an epidemic, a

+- Rules

+Rules describe the movement/destruction/creation of classes in the model.

+The movement/destruction/creation of a rule is described by the stoichiometry of the rule.
+Each class either gains, losses or has no change in terms of its value as the result of a rule.
+Which is the case, and how by how much, is described by the stochiometric coeffecient.

+The propensity function of the rule describes how frequent the rule occurs.
+This is a function the classes found in the model.
+In traditional mass action kinetics, the propensity is a function of the reactant classes only - so-called due to it's origins in reaction kinetics in Chemistry.

+Examples:

+- The forward reaction of the Harber-Bosch process.
+Note that is process is best off described by a traditional ODE approach, although, the rules based approach will approximate the dynamics with a sufficently small quantity.
+In fact, at the atomic level the reaction is probably better described by the stochastic rules based model due to the probabalastic nature of collision (therefore reaction) events.
+The probabilitic nature is increasing less relevant when billions or trillions of collisions occur a second.

+N_2 + 3H_2 -> 2NH_3 (stoichiometry: [-1, -3, 2], propensity: N_2*H_2^3)

+- Infection dynamics of COVID

+- Locations

+Locations provide compartmentalise

 ## Example: A Simple Epidemeology Model - SIR

 An example of rules based modelling can be found from epidemology.
 The SIR model paritions the population in question into S (susceptible), I (infected) and R (recovered) compartments.
 The model evolves according to a set of rules, each describing how each individual moves from the compartment.
 In this case the model is a closed system as